-Northside Christian College has implemented a range of strategies in 2020 to assist the College in strengthening the Senior School program for our College community.
+Northside Christian College has implemented a range of strategies in 2021 to assist the College in strengthening the Senior School program for our College community.
 A range of tasks have been carried out, including the following:

-- Updating the VCE Student Policy Handbook; - · Updating the VCE Staff Policy Handbook; - Development of a VCAL Policy Handbook; - Updating the Subject Selection Handbook; - Continued implementation of the mentoring program for all Year 11 & 12 students; - · Continued implementation of the Academic Integrity and Plagiarism Policy; - Implementation of a School Performance Data Policy; - Professional learning around the use of VASS data; - · Communication of the College's revised SAC Calendar; - Communication of a weekly VCE /VCAL e-newsletter; - Communication of the Opportunities and Pathways newsletter; - Benchmarking of the Careers Development program at the College; - · Implementation of the Continuous Online Reporting Program (CORP); - Development of Individual Learning Plans for gifted and talented students; - Continued implementation of a standardised VCE Student Course Outline document; - Attendance at the VCAA VCE Leaders Briefing; and - · Implementation of flipped learning pedagogy.
+- Updating the VCE Student Policy Handbook;

+- Updating the VCE Staff Policy Handbook;

+- · Development of a VCAL Policy Handbook;

+- · Updating the Subject Selection Handbook; - Continued implementation of the mentoring program for all Year 11 & 12 students; - Continued implementation of the Academic Integrity and Plagiarism Policy; - Implementation of a School Performance Data Policy: - Professional learning around the use of VASS data: - Communication of the College's revised SAC Calendar: - Communication of a weekly VCE /VCAL e-newsletter; - Communication of the Opportunities and Pathways newsletter; - Benchmarking of the Careers Development program at the College; - Implementation of the Continuous Online Reporting Program (CORP); - Development of Individual Learning Plans for gifted and talented students; - Continued implementation of a standardised VCE Student Course Outline document; - Attendance at the VCAA VCE Leaders Briefing; and - Implementation of flipped learning pedagogy.
+Communication of the College's revised SAC Calendar; - Communication of a weekly VCE /VCAL e-newsletter; - Communication of the Opportunities and Pathways newsletter; - Benchmarking of the Careers Development program at the College; - Implementation of the Continuous Online Reporting Program (CORP); - Development of Individual Learning Plans for gifted and talented students; - Continued implementation of a standardised VCE Student Course Outline document; - Attendance at the VCAA VCE Leaders Briefing; and - Implementation of flipped learning pedagogy.